Elainexin/WWW100WebmasterContent/README.md

             <td>Row2 Column2</td>
         </tr>
     </table>
 - The border attribute of `<table>` is not supported in HTML5.
-Use CSS instead:
+Use CSS border property instead:
 	```
 	<style>
 	    table,tr,th,td{